eray-onur/image-to-webp-converter/README.md

 # Image to .WEBP Converter
-Simple file conversion program which converts files with .png extension into .webp, which is far more optimized to work as network images.
+Simple file conversion program which converts images into .webp format, which is far more optimized to work as network images.

+## Supported Extensions

+* PNG
+* JPG
+* JPEG
+* GIF

 ## How does it work?